 KCJS Postdoctoral Fellow

-The Kyoto Consortium for Japanese Studies (KCJS) is pleased to announce the new position of KCJS Postdoctoral Fellow (discipline open), beginning in academic year 2018-19.
-Based at Doshisha University, KCJS is an undergraduate study abroad program governed by a consortium of thirteen American universities and administered by the Office of Global Programs & Fellowships at Columbia University.
+The Kyoto Consortium for Japanese Studies is searching for a KCJS Postdoctoral Fellow for the academic year 2020-21, with the possibility of extension.
+Based at Doshisha University in Kyoto, KCJS is an undergraduate study abroad program governed by a consortium of thirteen American universities and administered by the Center for Undergraduate Global Engagement at Columbia University.

-Candidates must have the Ph.D. defended by July 1, 2018.
-Applications are due by Monday, January 15, 2018, and a final decision will be made by early March.
+Candidates must have the Ph.D. defended by July 1, 2020.
+Applications are due by December 13, 2019, and a final decision will be made by late January 2020.